The topological Atiyah-Segal map: Introduction

-\item In Section~\ref{prev-sec}, we reinterpret a result from Ramras--Willett--Yu~\cite{RWY} to show that rational surjectivity of $\wt{\alpha}_*$ in high dimensions implies the strong Novikov conjecture (Theorem~\ref{Nov}).
+\item In Section~\ref{prev-sec}, we reinterpret a result from~\cite{RWY} to show that rational surjectivity of $\wt{\alpha}_*$ in high dimensions implies the strong Novikov conjecture (Theorem~\ref{Nov}).
 Thus surjectivity of $\wt{\alpha_*}$ should be viewed as a very strong Novikov-type property.
-We show that surjectivity holds for surface groups (Theorem~\ref{TAS-2}), but fails for the 3-dimensional Heisenberg group and for property (T) groups (Section~\ref{image-sec}).
+Earlier work of the author implies that surjectivity holds for surface groups (Theorem~\ref{TAS-2}).

-\item In Section~\ref{H-sec}, we use Lawson's calculations of deformation $K$--theory for the 3--dimensional Heisenberg group to produce huge families of homotopy classes in the space of flat, unitary connections on bundles over the Heisenberg manifold.
+\item In Section~\ref{H-sec}, we use Tyler Lawson's calculations of deformation $K$--theory for the 3--dimensional Heisenberg group $\pi_1 N^3$ to produce huge families of homotopy classes in the space of flat, unitary connections on bundles over the corresponding 3--dimensional Heisenberg manifold (Theorem~\ref{unbdd} and Corollary~\ref{fl-mon}).
 This shows a marked difference between gauge theory in 2-- and 3--dimensions: over surfaces, homotopy in the space of flat connections is tightly controlled by Yang--Mills theory and complex geometric considerations, but in 3--dimensions the flood gates open.

+We note that for these results, the spectrum-level description of the topological Atiyah--Segal map is not really needed; one could instead take Theorem~\ref{TAS} as a definition.

-\item In Section~\ref{image-sec}, we use results of Tyler Lawson and S. P. Wang to calculate the deformation $K$--theory of groups $G$ satisfying property (T).
-By exploiting the fact that our construction of the topological Atiyah--Segal map actually produces a map of $E_\infty$ ring spectra, we deduce that when $BG$ is finite, the vector bundle $E_\rho$ associated to a spherical family of representations always represents a torsion class in $\wt{K}^0 (S^m \cross BG)$.
+\item In Section~\ref{image-sec}, we show that the topological Atiyah--Segal map is actually a map of $E_\infty$ rings, and consider some applications.
+First, a result of S. P. Wang, combined with computational methods due to Lawson, allows us to calculate the deformation $K$--theory of groups satisfying Kazhdan's property (T), and to describe the topological Atiyah--Segal map for such groups (Propositions~\ref{K-T} and~\ref{T-prop}).
+We then deduce that for property (T) groups admitting finite classifying spaces, the vector bundles $E_\rho$ associated to spherical families of unitary representations always represent torsion classes in $\wt{K}^0 (S^m \cross BG)$ (Theorem~\ref{T-thm}).
+Finally, we show that the topological Atiyah--Segal map for the Heisenberg group fails to be surjective (Proposition~\ref{alpha-H}).